serpent-code/random-player/README.md

 It leverages faster directory walking with os.scandir() introduced in Python 3.5 as well as the secrets module in Python 3.6.

 A frozen build including python 3.6.3 is available for windows 64 bit.
+You can find it under Releases tab in this repository.

 For license information please see the license file.